ISO27001 Clause 7.5.1 Certification Guide | Documented Information

-In this article we lay bare ISO27001 Clause 7.5.1 Documented Information.
-Exposing the insider trade secrets, giving you the templates that will save you hours of your life and showing you exactly what you need to do to satisfy it for ISO27001 certification.
-We show you exactly what changed in the ISO27001:2022 update.
-I am Stuart Barker the ISO27001 Ninja and this is ISO27001 Clause 7.5.1
+In this article I lay bare ISO 27001 Clause 7.5.1 Documented Information.
+Exposing the insider trade secrets, giving you the templates that will save you hours of your life and showing you exactly what you need to do to satisfy it for ISO 27001 certification.

 It works on the premise that if it is not written down then it does not exist.